serenayj/DeSSE/README.md

 ![Interface for the annotation task on Amazon Mechanical Turk](interface.png)

+This repository also has MinWiki corpus, a modified subset from WikiSplit for complex sentence decompositions.
+See more details below.

 ## Repository Settings
 We release two settings, corresponding to two folders under this repository.
 The TextGraphs2021 folder has four CSV file, where each of them contains a list of pairs of simple sentences with a connective that could join them back to a complex sentence.
 The ACL2021 folder has 6 text files, which are for complex sentence decomposition task.